The dollar sign is the shell prompt, showing the user where to type. It's

 The commands in this section can be run in a terminal application, or through a terminal opened by Jupyter.

-We begin with an exploration of the file system containing the content for this chapter, using the ls tool:
+We begin with an exploration of the filesystem containing the content for this chapter, using the ls tool:

 $ ls